paintedballerina/cs5700/proj1/README.txt

 BYE --> secret code | connection terminated

 COGNITIVE DISSONANCE:
-- Use of argv vs argparse for determining variables in command line
+- Version management for Python —> 2 vs 3 have major differences in layout and usage.
+- Final version is built for 2.7.15